thoemmi/AerialForWindows/readme.md

 ### Using the Setup

-Download the latest setup (*.msi) from the [Releases page](https://github.com/thoemmi/AerialForWindows/releases).
+Execute the latest setup (*.msi) from the [Releases page](https://github.com/thoemmi/AerialForWindows/releases).

-After successful installation the steup will open the **Screen Saver Settings** automatically.
+After successful installation the setup will open the **Screen Saver Settings** automatically.

 ### Manual Installation